vasilvas99/vasilvas99.github.io/content/about.md

 To see what scientific works I have participated in, check my [Orcid Page](https://orcid.org/0000-0002-7651-2462)

-Otherwise, my day job is as a [Commiter](https://accounts.eclipse.org/users/vasilvas99) for the [Eclipse Leda Project](https://projects.eclipse.org/projects/automotive.leda) - a FOSS project for a Software-Defined Vehicle Linux-based OS, mainly backed by my employer Robert Bosch GmbH.
+Otherwise, my day job is as a [Commiter](https://accounts.eclipse.org/users/vasilvas99) for the [Eclipse Leda Project](https://projects.eclipse.org/projects/automotive.leda) - a FOSS project for a Software-Defined Vehicle Linux-based OS, backed by my employer Robert Bosch GmbH.

 Mainly, I dabble in Rust, Python, C++ and Bash for work, though when it comes to numerical programming for modelling purposes nothing can beat good ol' Fortran (except Julia I suppose 🙂).